Home | Volume 49 | Article number 38

 This study was conducted with the aim of summarising available evidence evaluating the use of the FL-MUAC approach in the screening for acute malnutrition in African settings.
 Results showed that mothers were able to ensure MUAC and correctly attribute the MUAC colour class for their children and implementation of the approach led to increased frequency of screening, and fewer hospitalizations of children as malnutrition is detected early [3,8,14,17,19].
 It was observed from our review that most assessments were conducted soon after the training which gives bias on the ability of mothers performing the tasks over time.
 Assessment should be carried out months after the training as well as assess the frequency of screening done at home as this highlights the ability of caregivers to screen and monitor their children at home.
 Most studies focused on training caregivers and health workers without considering other community members such as family members, faith healers, and community leaders.
 These are important in strengthening the approach and ensuring that the program continues to be implemented even in the absence of the caregiver.

 Accurate measurements are dependent on the MUAC tape being in good condition therefore there is a great need for emphasis on proper caring practices for the MUAC tape such that it will not be folded or lost.
-Integrating the family MUAC into existing health platforms and systems as well as other programmes or existing activities such as malnutrition treatment programs, vaccination campaigns, care group activities, mother to mother support groups and cooking demonstrations will ensure that mothers keep getting refresher pieces of training.
-Programs could be designed to facilitate mothers monitoring their children once entered into CMAM program to reduce the number of repeat visits especially where there is a great distance to the treatment centre and this will ensure a decrease in defaulter rates in the acute malnutrition programme.
+Integrating the family MUAC into existing health platforms and systems as well as other programs or existing activities such as malnutrition treatment programs, vaccination campaigns, care group activities, mother to mother support groups and cooking demonstrations will ensure that mothers keep getting refresher pieces of training.
+Programs could be designed to facilitate mothers monitoring their children once entered into CMAM program to reduce the number of repeat visits especially where there is a great distance to the treatment centre and this will ensure a decrease in defaulter rates in the acute malnutrition program.

 The approach was seen to be sustainable and does not require monetary motivation however it does require a certain level of motivation [15].
-The success of the programme depends on health care workers as there is a need to ensure that the measurements are being taken as well as adequate sensitization and advocacy for local leaders.
-Therefore, there is need for enthusiastic staff to assure successful implementation, monitoring as well as evaluation.
+The success of the program depends on health care workers as there is a need to ensure that the measurements are being taken as well as adequate sensitization and advocacy for local leaders.
+Therefore, there is a need for enthusiastic staff to assure successful implementation, monitoring as well as evaluation.
 The approach also benefits community health workers as they become less overburdened with health tasks if mothers screen children on their own [14,20].
 However, there is a need for intense nutrition education to improve acceptability as well as assure health workers of their importance because some health workers feared losing their importance in the community thereby reducing the acceptability of the approach at the health centre level [14].

-It was noted that capacity and frequency of measurements done by caregivers decrease over time hence the need for refresher training [8,10,20,21].
+It was noted that capacity and frequency of measurements done by caregivers decrease over time, hence the need for refresher training [8,10,20,21].
 Caregivers who live in areas where there are low prevalence of oedema, were seen to less likely detect oedema [14].
 This was also seen in communities that have low prevalence of malnutrition the intake and interest in the FL-MUAC approach was less as compared to communities with high prevalence [12].
 A few setbacks during implementation were noted.
 The major barriers include distance, lack of awareness of malnutrition programs as well as previous rejection which resulted in low uptake and lack of interest in some countries [9,10].
 Mass sensitization from training and repeat opportunities for health education activities help address these coverage barriers.
 There is limited research which has been done on the FL-MUAC approach.
 There were no studies found which were done in Southern Africa, with a few published articles from a few African countries namely Kenya, Mali, Chad, and Niger.
 Among the possible explanations were, inconsistent and incomplete reporting of FL-MUAC from the communities, as well as not publishing any work done on the approach.

 Gaps in implementing the FL-MUAC approach: several gaps were identified in the use of FL-MUAC for screening purposes.
 The absence of standardized implementation approaches and monitoring and evaluation strategies hindered the uniformity and effectiveness of FL-MUAC programs.
 Sustainability was a concern, as the frequency of screenings decreased over time, indicating the need for ongoing support and reinforcement.
 Additionally, underreporting of screening coverage and referrals by mothers was observed due to their seeking confirmation from community health workers.
 Integration of FL-MUAC into health systems is still in progress, and the underreporting issue needs to be addressed to ensure accurate data collection and analysis [9,10].

 Screening can stop or be reduced when partners are absent or when communities are not given support after training as cited by the case study done in India where the frequency of screening was 30% and in Mauritania at 20% [12].
-There is need to integrate the FL-MUAC into health systems such that caregivers can sustain the frequency of screenings.
-There is also need for standardised monitoring and evaluation strategies that can gather data, conduct regular assessments of caregiver ability and make comparisons in terms of coverage with another screening mechanism.
+There is a need to integrate the FL-MUAC into health systems such that caregivers can sustain the frequency of screenings.
+There is also a need for standardised monitoring and evaluation strategies that can gather data, conduct regular assessments of caregiver ability and make comparisons in terms of coverage with another screening mechanism.
 Integration of refresher training in the health systems platform is essential as both the ability of the caregiver and MUAC utilization decreases with time.

 Strengths of this scoping review: the review applied a rigorous search strategy that retrieved articles to answer the research question and objectives.
 The topic focused on the effectiveness of the FL-MUAC approach in screening for malnutrition a little researched area hence our results add to the body of knowledge useful for upscaling this approach.
 Several electronic databases were used as primary sources.
 Multiple keywords were used to get the targeted relevant studies.
-However, some relevant studies for example in foreign language (non-English) might have been omitted thereby being a limitation to the study.
+However, some relevant studies for example, in foreign language (non-English) might have been omitted thereby being a limitation to the study.

 Conclusion Up Down

 In countries where the approach was implemented, there was evidence of effectiveness of the FL-MUAC approach in screening for malnutrition, low hospitalization rate, and high cure rate of malnutrition cases.
-It can there for be concluded that caregivers can perform sensitive and specific classifications of their child´s nutrition status using MUAC tapes and they are capable of diagnosing malnutrition in their children which could lead to early detection at a community level.
+It can therefore be concluded that caregivers can perform sensitive and specific classifications of their child´s nutrition status using MUAC tapes and they are capable of diagnosing malnutrition in their children which could lead to early detection at a community level.
 Mothers were not inferior to community health workers in screening for malnutrition and the family-led MUAC approach has increased malnutrition awareness in caregivers as well as in the community.

 Family-led mid-upper arm circumference has resulted in early treatment as children are identified early through frequent screenings which leads to early admission into malnutrition programs resulting in shorter hospital stays there for fewer children who need inpatient care.
 Family-led mid-upper arm circumference has been shown to lead to improved coverage of screenings as mothers seem to take several MUAC measurements per month.
 However, there is a need for intense nutrition education to improve acceptability as well as refresher training as the capacity and frequency of measurements done by caregivers decreases over time.
 Barriers such as distance and lack of awareness were noted during implementation which resulted in low uptake and lack of interest in some communities.